 A request for a challenge to the population estimates must be received within 90 days after the release of the estimate by the Census Bureau.
 This request includes a letter and supporting evidence.
-The challenge period for the July 1, 2012 county-level estimates begins on March 15 and ends June 12, 2013.
-The challenge period for the July 1, 2012 subcounty-level estimates begins on May 24 and ends August 21, 2013.
+The challenge period for the July 1, 2012 county-level estimates began on March 15 and ended June 12, 2013.
+The challenge period for the July 1, 2012 subcounty-level estimates began on May 24 and ended August 21, 2013.

 If you have any concerns about the population estimates, the governmental unit can request information from the Census Bureau about how to challenge the population estimates.
 The procedures to follow to challenge the population estimates are described in the Challenge Review Guide.

-For more information, please click on the Challenge Review Guide and Appendices.
+For more information, please view the Challenge Review Guide, Appendices, and Results.

 Population estimates for cities and towns are produced using building permit data gathered from a survey conducted by the Census Bureau's Residential Construction Branch in the Manufacturing and Construction Division (MCD).
 If your government is not being contacted by this survey or you disagree with the collected data, please contact the Residential Construction Branch on 301-763-5160.
 In the event that you decide to submit updated building permit data through the challenge process, the data may be subject to review by the staff in MCD.